On Grid Compressive Sampling for Spherical Field Measurements in Acoustics: Examples and Numerical Investigations

-In this section, we demonstrate the recovery of the sound field emitted by the IEM Loudspeaker Cube driver 1 at 1098 Hz by solving the two-step problem in~\eqref{eq:fourier_problem} and~\eqref{eq:a_b_coef_problem} using compressive sampling according to Theorem~\ref{thm:subsampled_3ddft}.
-For this demonstration, we simulate noiseless measurements of the sound field emitted the IEM Loudspeaker Cube driver 1 at 1098 Hz taken by an ideal probe.
-Using the ideal probe implies that the coefficients $\acoef{n}{m\mu}$ are zero for all $\mu$ except $\mu=0$.
-Furthermore, since these coefficients are zero and the DFT associated with the $\mu$ index is no longer needed, the 3DDFT from Theorem \ref{thm:subsampled_3ddft} is reduced to a 2DDFT as discussed in \Cref{rem:sh_cs}.
-We can compare this reconstruction with classical Nyquist-based measurements and the algorithm from acoustics~\cite{wittmannProbecorrectedSphericalNearfield1992}.
+We can compare the above reconstruction approach with classical Nyquist-based measurements and the algorithm from acoustics~\cite{wittmannProbecorrectedSphericalNearfield1992}.
 In this classical algorithm, the number of measurements is dictated by the Nyquist sampling theorem and, for the band-limit $n_{\max}=15$, requires a minimum of 496 measurements for a perfect reconstruction with no measurement noise~\cite{wittmannProbecorrectedSphericalNearfield1992}.
-In this experiment we randomly select 400 measurements, which results in 301 unique physical measurements (due to random selections repeating points on $\sot$, see \Cref{rem:fourier_grid_size}).
-Since measurements are noiseless, Basis Pursuit, not QCBP, is used.
-The reconstructed sound field along with the original and the SNR along the $\phi=0$ axis are shown in \Cref{fig:nf}.
-The reconstructions are plotted in terms of magnitude relative to the maximum actual field in dB, and the SNR is given in dB as
+In this experiment we randomly select 400 measurement positions, which results in 306 unique physical measurements (due to random selections repeating points on $\sot$, see \Cref{rem:fourier_grid_size}).
+When measurements are noiseless, Basis Pursuit, not QCBP, is used.
+The reconstructed sound field along with the original and the relative error along the $\phi=0$ axis are shown in \Cref{fig:nf}.
+The reconstructions are plotted in terms of magnitude relative to the maximum actual field in dB, and the Relative Error is given in dB as

-As can be seen, the sub-sampled 2DDFT performs well with the SNR near 30 dB over most of the $\theta$ range.
+As can be seen, the sub-sampled 2DDFT performs well with the relative error near $-30$ dB over most of the $\theta$ range.
 As a note, using CS with SHs and random measurements on the sphere can nearly halve the number of measurements reduced and maintain similar accuracy, as expected when comparing \Cref{thm:subsampled_3ddft} to~\cite{rauhutSparseLegendreExpansions2012}.
 However, the sub-sampled 2DDFT method has the advantage of being sampled from a sub-selection of the Nyquist grid on the sphere.